yanntm/its-lola/README.md

 # Usage

-As this tool conforms to the Model-Checking contest rules, please see the [MCC instructions]https://mcc.lip6.fr/pdf/MCC2020-SubmissionManual.pdf to see how these `BenchKit_head.sh` scripts are meant to be invoked, and what is expected outputs from the tool in terms of verdict reporting.
+As this tool conforms to the Model-Checking contest rules, please see the [MCC instructions](https://mcc.lip6.fr/pdf/MCC2020-SubmissionManual.pdf) to see how these `BenchKit_head.sh` scripts are meant to be invoked, and what is expected outputs from the tool in terms of verdict reporting.

 Basically you need : a `model.pnml` Petri net and an `Examination.xml` property file in the current working directory.

 Then define the environment variables `BK EXAMINATION` (to one of `ReachabilityDeadlock,UpperBounds,ReachabilityCardinality,ReachabilityFireability,LTLFireability,LTLCardinality,CTLFireability,CTLCardinality`) and `BK TIME CONFINEMENT` (in seconds).

+If you are not running in the default MCC path `/home/mcc/BenchKit`, also define `BK_BIN_PATH` to the installation folder where you ran `./install_all.sh`.

 Finally invoke `BenchKit_head.sh` script.

-More details can be inspected by [downloading the virtual machine](https://mcc.lip6.fr/2020/results.php) corresponding to this submission, only the major scripts and elements that are edited with respect to their ITS-tools or Lola sources are maintained in this repo.
+More details could be inspected by [downloading the virtual machine](https://mcc.lip6.fr/2020/results.php) corresponding to this submission, only the major scripts and elements that are edited with respect to their ITS-tools or Lola sources are maintained in this repo.
 In other words we expect both its-tools and Lola to be present and functional already.

 # Testing